Di (Five Barbarians)

 The Di (氐 (Dī, Ti1); < Eastern Han Chinese *tei < Old Chinese (B-S): *tˤij) were an ancient ethnic group that lived in western China, and are best known as one of the non-Han Chinese peoples known as Five Barbarians that seized power in northern China during the Sixteen Kingdoms period.
 This ethnic group should not be confused with the earlier Dí (狄), which refers to unrelated nomadic peoples in northern China during the earlier Zhou dynasty.
-The Ba-Di (巴氐) were a branch of the Di that intermixed with another ethnic group known as the Cong people (賨).

 History

 Origins

-As early as the Spring and Autumn period, the Di lived in areas of present-day Gansu, Qinghai, Sichuan and Shaanxi.
-They were culturally related to the Qiang, but farmed in the river valleys and lived in wood-frame homes with mud walls.
-They might be related to the Geji (戈基) people in Qiang people stories.
-There were various distinct tribes among the Di people such as the Baima Di (白馬氐) and White Neck Di (白項氐), each ruled by their own chieftain or king.
+The Di people were first mentioned in the Classic of Poetry (11th to 7th century BCE), which recounts them paying tribute to the Shang dynasty during the reign of Tang (c.1670–1587 BCE).
+Later records indicate that the Di lived in the regions of modern-day Gansu, western Shaanxi and northern Sichuan, with an especially dense population in area of Longnan.
+They were a proto-Tibeto-Burman people, and were culturally related to a broad group of western herding tribes known to the ancient Chinese as the Qiang.
+They were thus sometimes collectively referred to as the Di-Qiang, but unlike their semi-nomadic counterparts, the Di were mainly farmers who practiced agriculture in the river valleys and lived in wood-frame homes with mud walls.
+There were various distinct tribes among the Di people, each ruled by their own chieftain or king.

-A distinct branch of Di known as the Ba-Di emerged during the 3rd century.
-The Ba-Di were initially Cong people from Sichuan that relocated to northwestern China and intermixed with the local Di population.
-The "Ba" in Ba-Di refers to the region of Ba, where their ancestors originated from.